-FDA panel reviews 1st new Alzheimer’s drug in 2 decades
+FDA panel urges rejection of experimental Alzheimer’s drug

-WASHINGTON (AP) — One of the biggest drug decisions in decades is looming as U.S. regulators consider whether to approve the first medicine that’s claimed to slow mental decline from Alzheimer’s disease, the most common form of dementia.

-A panel of outside experts meets Friday to advise the Food and Drug Administration on aducanumab, a drug from Cambridge, Massachusetts-based Biogen Inc. and Japan’s Eisai Co.
-FDA doesn’t always follow the panel’s advice but usually does and has until March to decide.
+He was one of eight panelists who voted against the drug’s evidence; one voted that the drug showed “strong evidence” and two members said they were undecided.
+The panel also rejected the merits of a second study of the drug.

+The FDA is not required to follow the group’s guidance but their negative opinion could weigh heavily on the agency’s decision on whether to greenlight the drug.
+The FDA is expected to make a decision by March.

-The drug does not cure or reverse Alzheimer’s; the claim is that it modestly slows the rate of decline.
+The Biogen drug, known as aducanumab, does not cure or reverse Alzheimer’s; the claim is that it modestly slows the rate of decline.
+Current drugs only temporarily ease symptoms and no new options have emerged since 2003.

-The evidence is murky: The companies stopped two studies last year when the drug didn’t seem to work, then did an about-face and said additional results suggest it was effective in one study at a high dose.
-Results still have not been published.

-An FDA staff report released Wednesday gave a generally glowing view, saying the positive study might be “exceptionally persuasive.”
+Much of panel’s commentary was a rejection of the FDA’s viewpoint.
+Earlier in the day, the FDA’s chief staff reviewer gave a glowing review of the drug, calling study data submitted by Biogen “exceptionally persuasive,” “strongly positive” and “robust.”
 But an FDA statistician noted flaws and inconsistencies in the results and potential safety issues.

+““It feels like the audio and video on TV are out of sync,” said panel member Dr. Caleb Alexander of Johns Hopkins University.

+The drugmakers halted two studies of their drug last year after disappointing results.
+But several months later the companies reversed course, announcing that a new analysis showed the drug was effective at a higher dose and that the FDA advised that it might warrant approval.

+More than 5 million people in the United States and many more worldwide have Alzheimer’s, the most common form of dementia.

-The drug is expected to be very expensive and “could bankrupt our health care system” while giving patients false hope, the consumer group Public Citizen warned.
+The drug is expected to be very expensive and “could bankrupt our health care system” while giving patients false hope, the consumer group Public Citizen warned in comments ahead of the meeting.

-More than 5 million people in the United States and many more worldwide have Alzheimer’s.
-Current drugs only temporarily ease symptoms and the last one was approved nearly two decades ago.

 The FDA evaluation focuses on safety and effectiveness.
 But advocates for approval, including the Alzheimer’s Association, are pushing to make need part of the decision.